MOST RECENT

 Massachusetts Junior Drivers License

-According to the graduated drivers license law, license applicants who apply for a drivers license before they turn 18 years of age are issued with a Massachusetts junior drivers license.
+According to the Mass graduated drivers license law, license applicants who apply for a drivers license before they turn 18 years of age are issued with a Massachusetts junior drivers license.
 The license allows you to drive without a supervising driver, provided you observe the following restrictions:

 - Passenger restrictions.
 You can't have any passengers under the age of 18 present in the vehicle, unless they are members of your immediate family or you have a supervising driver who is at least 21 years of age and has at least one year of driving experience present.